supalarry/api-symfony-v3/README.md

 # Printify REST API

 API for creating users, products and orders for an e-commerce store.
-Products and orders are linked to the user who created them.

 - Written in PHP using Symfony framework
 - Runs on nginx server